Online GCSE Photography Course – Support and Revision

 Students will develop and explore creative and imaginative ideas and develop their practical and technical skills using cameras and editing software to communicate and express ideas, feelings and meanings in digital photography.

-Students will develop investigative, analytical, experimental and interpretative capabilities, aesthetic understanding and critical skills.
+Additionally, students taking our online photography GCSE course will develop investigative, analytical, experimental and interpretative capabilities, aesthetic understanding and critical skills.
 Enhancing their knowledge and understanding of photography in contemporary societies and in other times and cultures.

 Photography offers a highly creative and hands-on alternative to other subjects and is becoming increasingly popular for GCSE.
 Great to combine with more traditional subjects, providing an outlet for creativity.